namtoki/English/sandbox/today.md

 # TODAY

-Hi, I'm Tana,
+Hello, I'm Tana,
 a software engineer in the Headphones section.

 I have a question
 regarding brand strategy and synergies with Samsung, particularly for brands other than B&W.

-Based on various articles available online, it is frequently mentioned that
+Based on various online articles, these articles frequently state that
 Harman plans to
-actively deploy B&W as a flagship brand for automotive applications.
+actively deploy B&W as a flagship brand in automotive applications.

 Given that Harman's core revenue stream comes from automotive applications, some speculate that